HSF/hsf.github.io/organization/_posts/2023/2023-10-12-coordination.md

 - [JuliaHEP workshop](https://indico.cern.ch/e/juliahep2023)
   - 126 registrations (~20 local participation).
-  - Finalising the agenda.
-Will be published very soon.
+  - Agenda has just been finalised and is now published on [Indico](https://indico.cern.ch/event/1292759/timetable).

 ## Other Interest and Activity Areas